-TASK FORCE ON THE 2024 EUROPEAN PARLIAMENT ELÉCTIONS Disinformation narratives during the 2023 elections in Europe REPORT NOVEMBER 2023 EDITED BY ENZO PANIZIO The European Digital Media Observatory's Task Force on the 2024 European Parliament Elections In January 2023, the European Digital Media Observatory (EDMO) established a Task Force ahead of the 2024 European elections, in order to monitor and counter any attempts to condition and undermine public confidence in the democratic process.
+TASK FORCE ON THE 2024 EUROPEAN PARLIAMENT ELÉCTIONS Disinformation narratives during the 2023 elections in Europe REPORT EDITED BY ENZO PANIZIO2ND EDITION - MARCH 2024 The European Digital Media Observatory's Task Force on the 2024 European Parliament Elections In January 2023, the European Digital Media Observatory (EDMO) established a Task Force ahead of the 2024 European elections, in order to monitor and counter any attempts to condition and undermine public confidence in the democratic process.
 The aim is to provide useful information and tools in the effort to promote an honest European debate in the run-up to the elections.
 The composition of the Task Force is designed to provide comprehensive geographic coverage of the European Union and to build upon the multidisciplinary approach of EDMO and its coverage of the whole Union through its national and regional Hubs.
 It brings together experts from different professional backgrounds in academia, the media ecosystem, fact-checking and MIL.
 It consists of one chair, one secretary, one representative from each Hub and three members of the EDMO Advisory Council, plus one MIL expert.
 Its current members are:

-EXECUTIVE SUMMARY This report analyzes over 900 fact-checking articles published in the context of eleven elections in ten different European countries.
+EXECUTIVE SUMMARY This report analyzes over 1.000 fact-checking articles published in the context of thirteen elections in twelve different European countries.
 The analysis reveals widespread disinformation during the election campaigns in all the considered countries, particularly about the electoral process, with false narratives often aimed at delegitimizing elections through unfounded claims of voter fraud, foreign influences and unfair practices.
 Each country also shows unique disinformation trends, influenced by national contexts and current global events.
 Key themes include the war in Ukraine, the economy, climate change, and social issues (for example, gender themes, religion and immigration).
 The pervasive nature of these narratives underscores their probable significant impact on democratic debates in Europe and highlights the critical need for robust fact-checking and awareness-raising initiatives to preserve electoral integrity and democratic values.
-This report includes elections up to October 2023.
+This report includes elections held in 2023.
 Its main editor is Enzo Panizio.
 Graphic design by Renata Leopardi.
+This is the revised and expanded version of a report originally published in December 2023.

 01

 Introduction

 02

 Classification of false narratives

 03

 Disinformation narratives about the electoral process

+3.1 The Serbian case

 04

 Elections in EU countries during 2023

 - 4.1 Czech Republic Presidential election- January

 - 4.2 Estonia Parliamentary election March

 - 4.3 Bulgaria Parliamentary election April

 - 4.4 Finland Parliamentary election April

 - 4.5 Greece Parliamentary election May/June (2nd round)

 - 4.6 Spain Parliamentary election July

 - 4.7 Slovakia Parliamentary election September

 - 4.8 Poland Parliamentary election October

+- 4.9 Netherlands Parliamentary election November

 05

 Elections in Council of Europe (non-EU) member States

 - 5.1 Montenegro Presidential election March/April (2nd round)

 - 5.2 Turkey Presidential and parliamentary elections May

 - 5.3 Montenegro Parliamentary election June

+- 5.4 Serbia Parliamentary election December

 06

 Methodological note